Ian Nicholls, AROnline‘s historian-in-residence, tells the Rover-Triumph story, and their part in the downfall of the British motor industry.

 This was a much more cost effective way of selling a 2.0-litre six-cylinder sports car than Project ‘Fury’.
 It was not that there was anything wrong with the ‘Fury’, it was merely that there were cheaper ways of achieving the same result.

 On 20 July, the newly re-elected Labour Government announced hire-purchase restrictions and an increase in purchase tax also generally termed as a credit squeeze.
 Typically, the anti-inflationary measures bore down hard on car buying.
-The 25 per cent auto-purchase tax was increased to 27 per cent, minimum down payments were hiked from 25 per cent to 40 per cent, and the time allowed for payments was cut from 27 to 24 months.
+The 25 per cent Purchase Tax on cars was increased to 27 per cent, minimum down payments were hiked from 25 per cent to 40 per cent, and the time allowed for payments was cut from 27 to 24 months.

 Credit controls introduced